TonnyWong1052/Aim-Assist-Plug-In/README.md

 # Introduction
 I'm writing an auto-aiming plug-in for all human gunfighting games.
 The plug-in uses advanced AI algorithms to track and predict enemy movements, allowing users to easily keep their targets in sight.
 It also increases accuracy, reduces aim time, and eliminates any potential errors that may come from manual aiming.

-This plug-in is to be used as a reference only and should not be utilized in any production or competitive games.
+This plug-in is to be used as a reference only and should not be utilized in any competitive games.

 I would output my config after completing this project